Stable Voting: Benefits of Stable Voting

 Recall that the Smith set $Smith(\mathbf{P})$ of a profile $\mathbf{P}$ is the smallest set of candidates such that each candidate in the set beats each candidate outside the set head-to-head.
-The following proposition strengthens Proposition \ref{CondorcetLem}.
+The following proposition strengthens Corollary \ref{CondorcetLem}.

+\begin{proposition} SV satisfies the \textit{Smith criterion}: if $A$ is an SV winner in $\mathbf{P}$, then $A$ belongs to the Smith set of $\mathbf{P}$. \end{proposition}